 Are Rolex watches a good investment?

 The price of some of the most expensive Rolex watches sold over the past five years is incredible.
 Especially when you consider the price that they were first bought at.
-Some collectors made it their speciality to invest in rare Rolexes to sell them back with a significant gain a few years later.
+Some collectors made it their specialty to invest in rare Rolexes to sell them back with a significant gain a few years later.

 Most contemporary Rolex models will probably not gain the same value in 50 years but they still maintain excellent resale value.
 The price of a second-hand Rolex watch with original papers and box is indeed very close to the original selling price.